 The person at the center of this case

-Justice for Catherine Marie Kerkow (wanted fugitive) — the trail went cold in 1972, but the truth hasn't.
+Justice for Western Airlines Flight 701 passengers and crew โ the trail went cold in 1972, but the truth hasn't.

 Start here

-Where has Catherine Marie Kerkow been since receiving political asylum in Algeria in 1972?
+Where has Catherine Marie Kerkow been since her arrest in France in 1975, and how did she evade extradition?

 On June 3, 1972, Catherine Marie Kerkow and an accomplice hijacked Western Airlines Flight 701 from Los Angeles to Seattle, claiming to have a bomb and demanding $500,000.
-After releasing 97 passengers in San Francisco, the hijackers flew to Algeria where they received political asylum.
-Kerkow's accomplice was eventually extradited to the United States, but Kerkow disappeared and her current whereabouts remain unknown despite a federal arrest warrant issued in 1972.
+After releasing 97 passengers in San Francisco, the two fled to Algeria where they received political asylum.
+Kerkow's current whereabouts remain unknown despite a federal arrest warrant issued in 1972, though her accomplice was eventually extradited to the United States.

 Try asking